robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 <a name='introduction'></a>
 ## Introduction

-The backpropagation algorithm is very useful for general optimization tasks, particularly in deep learning applications.
+The backpropagation algorithm is very useful for general optimization tasks, particularly in neural network function approximators and deep learning applications.
 Great progress in nonlinear function approximation has been made due to the effectiveness of the backprop algorithm.
 Whereas in traditional control applications, we typically use feedback regulation to stabilize the states of the system, in model reference adaptive control systems, we want to specify an index of performance to determine the "goodness" of our adaptation.
 An auxiliary dynamic system called the __reference model__ is used in generating this index of performance (IP).
 The reference model specifies in terms of the input and states of the model a given index of performance and a comparison check determines appropriate  control laws  by comparing the given IP and measured IP based on the outputs of the adjustable system to that of the reference model system.
 This is called the **error state space**.

 <div class="fig figcenter fighighlight">
   <img src="/imgs/adaptive/amfc.jpg" width="60%" height="450" align="middle">
-  <div class="figcaption" align="left">An Adaptive Model-Following Control System. <i>Source: Adaptive Control -- The Model Reference Approach, Yoan D. Landau </i>
+  <div class="figcaption" align="middle">An Adaptive Model-Following Control System.
   </div>
 </div>